 This is the part that trips people up.
 A single TikTok video will often download with no cookies at all, but a full profile pull almost always needs them.
 TikTok gates the profile listing behind its anti-bot layer, and without a logged-in session yt-dlp frequently gets an empty or truncated list (a handful of videos, or zero).
 Passing cookies makes the request look like your real browser session and unlocks the complete grid:

 yt-dlp --cookies-from-browser firefox "https://www.tiktok.com/@username"Use Firefox, not Chrome.
-Since Chrome 127 (around July 2024), Chrome encrypts its cookie store with app-bound encryption: the decryption key is tied to the Chrome binary, so no external tool (yt-dlp included) can read Chrome cookies anymore, and closing Chrome first does not help because this is a design of the encryption, not a file lock.
+Since Chrome 127 (around July 2024), Chrome encrypts its cookie store with app-bound encryption: the decryption key is tied to the Chrome binary, so reading Chrome cookies with an external tool like yt-dlp has become unreliable, and closing Chrome first does not help because this is a design of the encryption, not a file lock.
 Firefox stores cookies in a plain SQLite database with no such binding, so --cookies-from-browser firefox is the source that reliably works in 2026.
 Log into TikTok in Firefox once, then run the command.
 If you prefer to keep cookies separate from your daily browser, export them to a file with a cookies.txt extension and pass --cookies cookies.txt instead.

 Make it resumable with a download archive